Markdown

 Novem markdown comes in two flavours, simple and advanced.

-Simple markdown includes everything listed below and can be used everywhere you use text on the novem platform.
-This includes in chart and table data (such as heading, legends etc) as well as captions, titles, descriptions, names etc.
+Simple markdown includes everything all features listed below and can be used everywhere you use text on the novem platform.
+This includes chart and table data, configurations, as well as captions, titles, descriptions and names.

-Advanced markdown includes everything mentioned in simple markdown, but also allows you to add more advanced features.
-Advanced markdown is only possible to use in special locations, currently document and e-mail content files.
+Advanced markdown extends simple markdown, adding more advanced features.
+Advanced markdown is only usable in document and e-mail content files.

 Simple markdown